kbeelman/TokuCinema/README.md

 *Note - Commands were run using powershell for Windows and Bash for Mac OSX*

 1. Nodejs and npm
-    - Install these versions or greater of Nodejs and npm:
+    - Install latest versions of Nodejs and npm:
-        - Nodejs: 6.9.6   download Windows installer here: [Node](ttps://nodejs.org/en/download/)
+        - Nodejs: download Windows installer here: [Node](https://nodejs.org/en/download/)
-        - npm: 3.10.10 (bundled with Nodejs)
+        - npm: (bundled with Nodejs)

 2. Install Angular CLI globally on your machine
     - Install Angular CLI version: "1.0.5" or greater